Business investment stifled by lack of cash flow

 Moula Pay brings buyers and sellers together for good business

 Moula Pay creates a win-win situation in business-to-business transactions.
 Businesses (that have met Moula Pay approval criteria) can access up to $250,000 to fund business purchases.
-They can use the funds to purchases of goods and services and get three months credit with no interest, fees or repayments required.
-After the first three months, purchasers have nine additional months to pay off the amount, plus interest, and can repay early with no penalties.
+They can use the funds to purchases of goods and services and get up to three months credit with no interest, fees or repayments required and the option to extend the repayment period if needed.

 How does Moula Pay work?